 When can I take the exam?

 Licensed chiropractors who have completed all classroom requirements are eligible to apply for the CACCP exam.
+Students must upgrade their membership to DC status before applying for the exam.
 PBRN completion is not required to take the exam.

 How long does the exam take?